Wasif-ZA/BladeRunner/README.md

-# Blade Runner
+# BladeRunner Project

-This project simulates a carriage control system using an Arduino.
+This project simulates a carriage control system using an Arduino, part of the BladeRunner project.
 It includes multiple modules for handling different aspects of the system, such as controlling the carriage, processing commands, managing Wi-Fi connections, logging events, and running tests.

 ## Table of Contents